 Description: This course compares different techniques and effects of literature and film.
 Students explore genre, form, structure, symbolism, myth, and convention in both media.
+Writing is an integral component of the examine and convey the consequences of genocide.
 Writing is an integral component of the course.